 Albeit less common, men are not alone when it comes to suffering from pattern baldness.
 Women are also susceptible to this affliction, owing to life changing events and genetics.
-Stress is a predominant factor, as is surgery.
-Additionally, childbirth and genealogy are, unfortunately, also key players.
+Stress is a predominant factor, whereas childbirth and genealogy are also key players, unfortunately.

 Application of the pigment is carried out by parting sections of existing hair and then applying pigment accordingly.
 Skalptec technicians apply the shading in precise locations which penetrate into the skin, imitating the shorter hairs already in existence, hiding the baldness.

 Initially, the main factor that anyone needs to understand concerning baldness of men and women is that the pattern pertaining to the thinning is not the same.
 When men lose their hair, it typically begins at the very front of the hairline and on the crown.
 Female pattern baldness tends to be more general, however, it's often prevalent along the crown and their natural parting will also widen.
 It's rare that she will forgo her actual frontal hairline and it's highly unlikely that she will become completely bald.